Sirimavo Bandaranaike: Republic of Sri Lanka (1972–1977)

+In 1972, Bandaranaike’s government enacted the Land Reform Act, which imposed a ceiling of 20 hectares on privately owned land.
+The reforms were expanded in 1975 through the nationalisation of plantations owned by public companies.

 The 1973 oil crisis had a traumatic effect on the Sri Lankan economy.
 Still dependent on foreign assistance, goods and monetary aid from Australia, Canada, China, Denmark, Hungary, and the World Bank, Bandaranaike eased the austerity programmes that limited importation of consumer goods.
 The United States terminated aid grants, which required no repayment, and changed to a policy of providing foreign loans.
 Devaluation of the Sri Lankan currency, coupled with inflation and high taxes, slowed economic growth, consequently creating cyclical pressure to address deficits with even higher taxes and austerity measures.
 Uncontrolled inflation between 1973 and 1974 led to economic uncertainty and public dissatisfaction.

 In 1974, Bandaranaike forced the shut-down of the last independent newspaper group, The Sun, believing their criticism was fuelling unrest.
 Fissures appeared in the United Front coalition, largely resulting from the Lanka Sama Samaja Party's continued influence on trade unions and threats of strike actions throughout 1974 and 1975.
 When newly confiscated estates were placed under the Ministry of Agriculture and Lands, controlled by the Lanka Sama Samaja Party, fears that they would unionise plantation workers led Bandaranaike to oust them from the government coalition.